In this Article

 2. What to Avoid

 Avoid unpasteurized milk and dairy products made out of it.

 Drinking too much milk during pregnancy can lead to bloating and indigestion.
-So you must drink milk or consume dairy products in moderation.
-Drinking three cups of milk per day during pregnancy can provide you with all the necessary nutrients no matter what your weight, level of physical activity, or stage of pregnancy is.
+So you must drink milk or consume other dairy products in moderation.
+Drinking three cups of milk per day during pregnancy can provide you with all the necessary nutrients.
 But, if you’re drinking any other form of milk apart from cow’s milk, count the nutrient levels and vary the amount accordingly.

 1. Drinking Milk During Pregnancy Will Make My Baby Fair – Is it True?

 This is a myth.
 Drinking milk or saffron milk won’t affect the complexion of your baby.
 The complexion depends entirely on the genes inherited from the parents.

 2. What Will Happen If I Do Not Drink Milk During Pregnancy?

 Pregnant women who consume less than one cup of milk a day during pregnancy may have smaller babies as compared to those who consumed more than one cup.
 Pregnant women who are calcium-deficient due to low consumption of milk experience a loss of bone mass during pregnancy as the foetus absorbs calcium from the mother for development.

 3. Can I Drink Milk at Night While Pregnant?